Endoscopic Browlift by Seattle Bellevue's Dr. Allegra

 Note: Individual results will vary.
 Images do not constitute a promise or representation of any particular outcome or experience.

-Dr. Parikh performs Minimally Invasive Browlift -- actual patient
+Dr. Allegra performs Minimally Invasive Browlift -- actual patient

-"I recommend everybody to go to Dr. Parikh for facial and body surgery." - C.M.
+"I recommend everybody to go to Dr. Allegra for facial and body surgery." - C.M.
 Bellevue WA

 More on Browlift